astriaorg/dev-cluster/docs/astria.md

 ```
 just generate-transactions
 ```
-You can now go back to your browser and pull up the block explorer and you will now see transactions and blocks getting created in real time.
+You can now go back to your browser and pull up the block explorer and you will now see blocks with transactions getting created in real time.

-But wait... what about

 ### Run Multiple Rollups
-As Astria we believe strongly that deploying a rollup should be as easy as deploying a smart contract.
+At Astria we believe strongly that deploying a rollup should be as easy as deploying a smart contract.
 The dev-cluster shows this is indeed possible.

 Navigate back to the dev-cluster repo and run the following command with your own rollup name and network id:
 **NOTE:** The default rollup name and network id are `astria` and `912559`.
-When deploying your second rollup we recommend you use a different name and number.
+When deploying your second rollup you ___must___ use a different name and number.
 ```
 just deploy-rollup <rollup_name> <network_id>
 ```